 - 4. Pending Damage POP.
-When hits or direct damage is assigned, there's a chance to play card effects that modify the pending damage or that assign it to another unit, (such as effects that say "would do damage"; Dark Side plays first.) - Damage Prevention POP.
+When at least one hit or direct damage is assigned, there's a chance to play card effects that modify the pending damage or that assign it to another unit, (such as effects that say "would do damage"; Dark Side plays first.)
+This is also when Foresight and Forewarning resolve. - 5.
+Damage Prevention POP.
 Follow the Damage Prevention POP instructions under the Play or Pass (POP) heading.